Each year on September 27th folks enjoy a tall, frosty glass to celebrate National Chocolate Milk Day.

-- Do people think chocolate milk comes from brown cows?
+- People think chocolate milk comes from brown cows?
 According to a study, 7% of Americans think this is true.

 - John Cadbury, and sons George and Richard, later purchased Sloane’s milk chocolate.
 The Cadburys were Quakers who viewed chocolate as a nourishing, healthy alternative to alcohol and promoted it as a healthy “flesh forming substance”.

-- To enhance its popularity, the Cadbury Brothers promoted their Sloane recipe as a “health food” with rhetoric claiming that to call it a “medication would not be too strong a term”.
+- In order to enhance its popularity, the Cadbury Brothers promoted their Sloane recipe as a “health food” with rhetoric claiming that to call it a “medication would not be too strong a term”.
 By diluting chocolate’s singular nature with the addition of milk, its primary use as a medicine began to murkily blur with its use as a food.